Vermicomposting is one of the sustainable agriculture practices that follow the principles of organic farming.

-- Cow-dung should at least be 15-20 days old to avoid heat.
+- Cattle dung should at least be 15-20 days old to avoid heat.

 - Organic waste should be free from plastics, pesticides, metals, chemicals, and other toxic materials.

-- Avoid adding dairy, ginger, meat, acidic foods like lemon, orange, citrus foods as feed for the earthworms.
+- Avoid adding dairy, ginger, meat, and acidic foods like lemon, orange, and citrus foods as feed for the earthworms.

 - Proper aeration should be maintained for the growth and multiplication of earthworms.

-- Optimum moisture should be maintained ( above 50 %, usually 70-80 % is considered as ideal)
+- Optimum moisture should be maintained (above 50 %, usually 70-80 % is considered ideal)

 Advantages of vermicompost

-- Vermicompost helps improve soil structure, texture, porosity, water holding capacity, drainage, and aeration and reduce erosion.
+- Vermicompost helps improve soil structure, texture, porosity, water-holding capacity, drainage, and aeration and reduces erosion.

 - It improves plant growth by enabling the growth of new shoots and leaves, thereby increasing productivity.